 POL.
 SC.
-401 AMERICAN PARTIES AND PRESSURE GROUPS 3 or 3
+401 AMERICAN PARTIES AND PRESSURE GROUPS

-After a brief survey of those features of American government essential to an understanding of the political process, the course proceeds to examine the American electorate and public opinion and devotes its major attention to the nature, organization, and programs of pressure groups and political parties and to their efforts to direct opinion, gain control of government, and shape public policy.
+After a brief survey of those features of American government essential to an under-standing of the political process, the course proceeds to examine the American electorate and public opinion and devotes its major attention to the nature, organization, and programs of pressure groups and political parties and to their efforts to direct opinion, gain control of government, and shape public policy.
 Special attention is given to party organization and pressure group activity at the governmental level and to recent proposals to improve the political party as an instrument of responsible government.

 POL.
 SC.
-406 PROBLEMS IN NORTH CAROLINA GOVERNMENT 0 2
+406 PROBLEMS IN NORTH CAROLINA GOVERNMENT